Mentoring: Leadership in Action

 Leadership is one of the most important factors in an organization.
-Equally important with the members of the organization, leaders influence the performance of the members and the entire function of the organization.
+Equally important to the members of the organization, leaders influence the performance of the members and the entire function of the organization.
 Over the years, studies have been conducted to examine which type of leadership is most effective in an organization.
-These researches brought forth the distinction of the different types of leadership.
+This research brought forth the distinction of the different types of leadership.
 To date, the known types of leadership styles are autocratic, democratic, strategic, transformational, team leadership, cross-cultural, facilitative, transactional, coaching, laissez-faire, charismatic and visionary (Raza, 2017).
 However, there is no known single leadership style that works efficiently for an organization.
 The leadership styles which may be practiced by the head or administrator sometimes vary depending on their function or the need of the moment.
 But nevertheless, whatever leadership style is practiced one way or another it must suit the needs of the organization as well as its members.

 Looking into the operations of educational institutions, the members and leaders of the organization go through preparations before the academic year starts.
 This includes now the training of teachers, preparations of materials, and transformation of the classrooms in time for the beginning of the term.
 But as the regular operations go on, sometimes there are new updates that are cascaded from the government agencies that supervise these organizations or institutions.
 Or at times the market demands changes and the school needs to address this right away to keep their curriculum relevant (Cliffnotes, 2017).

 On the second concern, the school climate – bullying is a common issue in every school organization or institution.
 Sometimes it’s not just between or among students themselves but there are times that it also happens between teacher and student or even among teachers.
-Handling of bullying cases requires sensitivity and professionalism (DeWitt, 2014).
+Handling bullying cases requires sensitivity and professionalism (DeWitt, 2014).
 It requires proper observance of the code of ethics and the existing policies on child protection.

-All these three impact on the teaching-learning process.
+All these three impacts the teaching-learning process.

 Challenges and Opportunities

-As a leader now, it is his responsibility to sustain quality service by ensuring that the teachers hired are all qualified or they meet the minimum requirements of the organization and the national agency governing them.
-Second to this, it will be part of the challenge of the leader to orient the teachers (new) to the school’s mission and vision.
+As a leader now, it is his responsibility to sustain quality service by ensuring that the teachers hired are all qualified or meet the minimum requirements of the organization and the national agency governing them.
+Second, to this, it will be part of the challenge of the leader to orient the teachers (new) to the school’s mission and vision.
 It will be difficult to work as one team when there are people who do not share the same vision as that of the group or organization.
-The same holds true too for the tenured members of the organization, from time to time they also need to be refreshed on the mission and vision to maintain the unity in the group.
+The same holds true too for the tenured members of the organization, from time to time they also need to be refreshed on the mission and vision to maintain unity in the group.

-Providing training may be one of the challenges as some of these would have to occur while the regular operations are on-going but these will also provide the opportunity for the organization to build-up their team work.
+Providing training may be one of the challenges as some of these would have to occur while the regular operations are ongoing but these will also provide the opportunity for the organization to build up their teamwork.
 It was through these training opportunities that everyone gets a clear picture of what are their roles in the organization and how the structure works (Cliffnotes, 2017).

-The parents’ participation in school is the most challenging part for a leader.
-There are parents who are very active that they even want to involve themselves in the decision making and policy making of the organization (school), while most parents do not even show up at all.
-When the school calls for a parents’ meeting, most excuses will be their work or just busy with something.
+The parent's participation in school is the most challenging part for a leader.
+There are parents who are very active that they even want to involve themselves in the decision-making and policy-making of the organization (school), while most parents do not even show up at all.
+When the school calls for a parent’s meeting, most excuses will be their work or just busy with something.
 They missed out that these meetings or affairs are opportunities for them to see what their child is doing in school.
 Or these are avenues for them to voice out their concern properly (Chen, 2017).

 For parents to be encouraged to come to school when needed there should be a variation in the style or manner of inviting them.
 For one they must not only be called at the start of the academic year for selecting the officers to represent them.
 There must be more reason for them to come aside from the boring meetings and presentations.
 Collaborative activities with their children may be one activity to invite them to come.
-Another may be a presentation of the students’ learning, or a celebration of learning format.
-This way the parents will not just say that it was just another usual meeting to attend to and they won’t be missed out even if they will not come (Chen, 2017).
+Another may be a presentation of the student's learning or a celebration of the learning format.
+This way the parents will not just say that it was just another usual meeting to attend and they won’t be missed out even if they will not come (Chen, 2017).

 Taking up all concerns together with the supervision tasks the leaders faced daily, being a transformational leader may be more helpful.
 When the leader involves everyone in identifying the needed changes and how to answer each then he gets the participation and support of everyone.
-It also calls for his ability to create a vision with the members to guide them all with inspiration to execute and commit themselves in working on the changes (DeWitt, 2014).
+It also calls for his ability to create a vision with the members to guide them all with inspiration to execute and commit themselves to work on the changes (DeWitt, 2014).

 The personality of the leader is helpful particularly his leadership and social skills when it comes to matters involving parents.
 Demonstrating conscientiousness enables him to reach out to parents.
 Openness and charisma are also needed to develop and strengthen an open line of communication with the parents.
 When the leader is able to reach out to the parents, then it follows that the parents will be more receptive to invitations from the school and they will also feel at ease in discussing the needs of their child and how they appreciate the efforts of the school.

-When members of the organization are made to feel relevant and important in the organization the feeling of significance inspire them to contribute to the organization.
-Even the person at the bottom line of the organizational structure will find value in their job when they are made to realize that titles does not equate to the quality of importance in the team.
+When members of the organization are made to feel relevant and important in the organization the feeling of significance inspires them to contribute to the organization.
+Even the person at the bottom line of the organizational structure will find value in their job when they are made to realize that titles do not equate to the quality of importance in the team.
 If each will do his part well then everyone will benefit from the results (Raza, 2017).

 An atmosphere of esteem and respect in the work environment impacts the performance of each member.
-The leader himself may also be a positive or a negative impact to his members.
+The leader himself may also be a positive or a negative impact on his members.
 Failure to appreciate the members discourages them while appreciation even of the smallest things they do will improve their morale.
-When students see this kind of interaction among their teachers and other school personnel and leaders, they themselves learn to imitate the same (Chen, 2017).
+When students see this kind of interaction between their teachers and other school personnel and leaders, they themselves learn to imitate the same (Chen, 2017).

-This also affects the parents and the other stakeholders of the school, a leader who knows how to build a team makes everyone involve and does not refer to him as the only authority that has control of everything and knows everything.
+This also affects the parents and the other stakeholders of the school, a leader who knows how to build a team make everyone involve and does not refer to him as the only authority that has control of everything and knows everything.

 Chen, G. (2017, June 22).
 Public School Review.
 Retrieved October 18, 2017, from Public School Review: https://www.publicschoolreview.com/blog/10-major-challenges-facing-public-schools